 - Where something penetrates the roof area, such as a pipe, a chimney, or a ventilation product.

 - Valleys – where two parts of the roof meet in a “valley”.

 - Rakes – where the roof “dies” (ends at) into a wall.

 Roofing contractors use some type of flashing on the first three of these areas in order to prevent water from entering your home.
 Flashing is the generic name for any product (usually metal or rubber) used at a transition point to waterproof that area.
 Examples of this include where the roof meets a wall or where there is a pipe coming up through the roof.
 There are many different sizes and shapes of flashing.
 Pipes, valleys, and rakes are all waterproofed with a different type of flashing.
 If there is a leak in one of these areas, it is probably due to a problem with the flashing.

-At Colony Roofing & Exteriors we are proud to be a GAF Certified installer.
-We have also received the Angie’s List Super Service Award for the last two years and have an A+ rating with the Better Business Bureau.
-We are the roofing contractor who will always give you a fair price and an excellent product.
-We have been in the business of roofing for over twenty-five years because our goal is to always make sure our customers are 100% satisfied.
-Let us make you another satisfied customer!
+At Colony Roofing & Exteriors we are proud to be a GAF Master Elite Contractor.
+We have also received the Angie’s List Super Service Award since we became a member and have an A+ rating with the Better Business Bureau.
+We are the roofing contractor who will always give you a fair price for an excellent product.
+We have been in the business of roofing for almost 30 years because our goal is to make sure our customers are 100% satisfied.
+Let us make you another satisfied Colony Roofing and Exteriors customer!
 Call us today at 281-347-4438!